 EngineNext up: Reliability

 The motor is the same 847cc triple that features in the MT-09, producing the same power of 115bhp at 10,000rpm and 64.5ftlb of torque at 8,500rpm.
 Yamaha have also made improvements on the fuelling, which was always a weak point in the original MT-09 and is now nearly perfect.

 Reliability & build qualityNext up: Value

 Despite its relatively low price, the XSR900 is built to an exceptionally high standard.
 The brackets, fuel tank and clocks are all made from aluminium and not plastic, further adding to the quality feel that this bike ozzes, even the bolts used on the bike are personal to this model.

-We've got 8 Yamaha XSR900 owners' reviews on MCN, and with an overall score of 4.9 stars out of 5, it's clear it's a very popular bike.
+We've got plenty of Yamaha XSR900 owners' reviews on MCN, and it scores highly in the reliability stakes.
+There are a few mentions of a sticking starter switch, though.

 Value vs rivalsNext up: Equipment